 Start there.
 Log your next ten significant decisions with a confidence score.
 Set checkpoints for six and twelve months out.
 When the outcomes are in, compare.

 The gap between what you expected and what happened is not failure — it's data.
 And over time, that data is the most valuable professional development resource you have.
+You can also read our guide on how to improve decision making for the full framework of which habits compound fastest.

 Track your calibration with Reflect OS